DetailMaster: Can Your Text-to-Image Model Handle Long Prompts?: Compatibility of Our Framework with Other Evaluation Metrics

 To demonstrate this compatibility, we evaluate our prompts and generated images using several established external metrics: (1) DiffSynth-Studio's ImageReward (for image quality), Aesthetic (for aesthetic scores), and HPSv2.1 and MPS (for human preference scores) \citep{imagereward, diffsynth, hps2.1, mps}; and (2) Falcons-ai's nsfw\_image\_detection (for safety assessment) \citep{nsfw-image-detection}.

-As shown in Table \ref{tab-other-metric-compatibility}, our benchmark can be effectively combined with other evaluation frameworks to obtain other metrics.
+As shown in Table \ref{tab-other-metric-compatibility}, our benchmark can be effectively combined with other evaluation frameworks to obtain other metric results.
 In our code repository, we will include hyperlinks to these external evaluation frameworks, providing users with the flexibility to choose additional metrics according to their specific needs.

-Furthermore, the method's ability to extract fine-grained information from individual image entities makes it a powerful tool for constructing datasets and benchmarks for guided data-model co-development \citep{data_model_co_dev}.
-Applications include discerning subtle differences between similar images \citep{imgdiff}, capturing nuanced human attributes like actions and expressions \citep{humanvbench}, generating Visual Question Answering (VQA) samples \citep{kuang2025natural}, and annotating unconventional data types, such as images containing emojis or web GUIs \citep{kuang2025express, luo2025browsing}.